 You continue to trek through blue pine forests, apple orchards and reach Gunitsawa village.
 You will pass through an army post along the way.
 Just beyond, you will check into your campsite at Shana.
 The campsite is a wide space nestled between pine forests.
 Near the campsite is a swiftly flowing river.

 The spacious camp faces Jumolhari and is an ideal place to rest for the night after a long trek.
-Overnight at camp.

-You will have to go through a tough trail, however, at the end of the day, the trek is entirely worth it.
+You will have to go through a tough trail, and however, at the end of the day, the trek is entirely worth it.
 Jangothang Base Camp at 4,050m/13,271ft gives a view of Mt.
 Jumolhari through the sunset.
 You will come across Jumolhari Temple on the south side of the mountain.
-The flora and fauna along the road add to the beauty of the base camp.
+Flora and fauna along the road add to the beauty of the base camp.
 Birds like Yellow-billed Chough, White-Throated Dipper, and Snow Patridge might have been seen along the way.

 Jichu Drake and Jumolhari sit perfectly as you rest for the night at your camp.